rectorphp/getrector-com/data/blog/posts/2021/2021-03-15-legacy-refactoring-made-easy-with-static-reflection.md

 ## Configuration Everywhere

-In Rector 0.9 and bellow, you could define files and directories to autoload - with a bit of [RobotLoader help](https://tomasvotruba.com/blog/2020/06/08/drop-robot-loader-and-let-composer-deal-with-autoloading/).
+In Rector 0.9 and below, you could define files and directories to autoload - with a bit of [RobotLoader help](https://tomasvotruba.com/blog/2020/06/08/drop-robot-loader-and-let-composer-deal-with-autoloading/).

 ```php
 // rector.php